 Like some other scholars, Rick worries that foot voting may become pointless if the benefits of good government become “capitalized” into the value of land: housing in well-governed jurisdictions becomes more expensive to the point that there is no benefit to moving there from poorly governed ones.
-In my book em>Democracy and Political Ignorance, I explain why this concern is overstated.
+In my book Democracy and Political Ignorance, I explain why this concern is overstated.

 Capitalization does not happen nearly as quickly as critics fear.
 If it did, we would not have had a long history of migration from poorly governed areas to relatively better ones.
-If capitalization were all that it sometimes cracked up to be, we would never have had the recent migration of northerners to the Sun Belt or the Great Migration of African-Americans out of the Jim Crow South.
-The relative advantages of these destination areas should have immediately been reflect in higher prices that would deter migrants in the first place.
-In addition, as noted above, capitalization effects can be diminished by adopting policies that make housing more available, and reduce the costs of migration.
+If capitalization were all that it is sometimes cracked up to be, we would never have had the recent migration of northerners to the Sun Belt or the Great Migration of African-Americans out of the Jim Crow South.
+The relative advantages of these destination areas should have immediately been reflected in higher prices that would deter migrants in the first place.
+In addition, as noted above, capitalization effects can be diminished by adopting policies that make housing more available and thereby reduce the costs of migration.

 Finally, in a world where instantaneous capitalization does occur, we might indeed see little or no migration driven by foot voting.
 But the mere possibility of it is still likely to incentivize local governments to adopt better policies As I put it in my book: